View all GSoC/JSoC Projects

 Work load: 350 hours

-Description: Topology optimisation problems with more mesh elements take longer to simulate and to optimise.
-In this project, you will explore the use of adaptive mesh refinement starting from a coarse mesh, optimising and only refining the elements that need further optimisation.
-This is an effective way to accelerate topology optimisation algorithms.
+Description: Topology optimization problems with more mesh elements take longer to simulate and to optimize.
+In this project, you will explore the use of adaptive mesh refinement starting from a coarse mesh, optimizing and only refining the elements that need further optimization.
+This is an effective way to accelerate topology optimization algorithms.

 Knowledge prerequisites: adaptive mesh refinement, Julia programming